joeblaster101/joeblaster101/README.md

 ## where to reach me

-- Email is a good way to reach me: joe.phillips935@proton.me or joe.phillips935@gmail.com (I’m still deglooming, so either will work).
+- Email is a good way to reach me: joe.phillips935@proton.me or joe.phillips935@gmail.com (I’m still degoogling, so either will work).
 - You can find me on Twitter – I don’t post anything, but I lurk in comments and DMs, and they’re open. [link](https://x.com/JosephP46604547)
 - Or, if it’s about my configs or coding stuff, open an issue on this repo, and I’ll answer it.